treshugart/react-shade/README.md

 ## Why

+Most CSS solutions for React scope CSS by simulating it, but there are browser-based primitives that already do this for us.

-This library exposes the W3C standardised [Web Component](https://github.com/w3c/webcomponents) APIs for [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) as a set of React components.
-This side-steps a lot of work that needs to be done to work with the imperative APIs - as well as the proposed [declarative APIs](https://github.com/whatwg/dom/issues/510) - and gives you a nice, clean and simple interface to encapsulate your DOM / styles in a perfectly declarative manner.
+This library exposes the imperative [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Shadow_DOM) API as a set of React components that you can use declaratively

 ## Usage